-Additionally, it is possible that a student extern may have an additional position with another legal employer.
+It is also possible that a student extern may have an additional position with another employer or a law clinic.
 This work could be paid or unpaid.
-If the student extern has secondary employment/externship/volunteer opportunity, they are required to disclose that position with the field supervisor and externship supervisors to avoid any potential conflicts of interest.
-The Learning Contract includes a section asking student externs if they have secondary employment.
+If the extern has secondary employment, clinic, or volunteer work, they are required to disclose that position with their field and faculty supervisors to avoid any potential conflicts of interest.
+The Learning Agreement includes a section requiring students to disclose other employment.